pr3mn44th/sort-visualizer/README.md

 ## About

 - A sorting algorithms visualizer developed using Tkinter.
-- Tkinter is a standard cross platform GUI library Python.
+- Tkinter is a standard cross platform GUI library for python.

 ## Screenshot